 This writing style guide is a manual of style and format used when working on articles or titles in the English language.
 It is to be used by members of the college community, including staff, students, parents, alumni, partner schools and partner organisations.

-The consistency of nomenclature and editing this guide promotes is intended to assist those involved in the publication of corporate communications material and documents for internal circulation.
+The consistency of nomenclature and editing promoted in this guide is intended to assist those involved in the publication of corporate communications material, as well as documents, material, and programmes for internal circulation.